Letters of Recommendation

 Selecting Someone to Write Your Recommendation

 Since your recommendation can seriously enhance your application, you will want to make sure you select someone who will write an excellent letter for you.
 Here are some factors to consider when selecting a recommendation writer:

-Can they speak to your academic perfomance?
+- Can they speak to your academic performance?
 How about your involvement in activities outside of class?